 - Make your online store work on mobile phones and tablets

 - Offer customers multiple payment and delivery options

 - Inform customers of exchange, return, and delivery options early on in the purchasing process

 - Keep the customer informed during the buying and delivery process, and don’t forget them after the purchase is made

 - Create advantages that enable your online store to deal with increased international competition.

 As infrastructure gets better and the Nigerian population becomes savvier, e-commerce is going to play a huge role in growing the economy and giving the average customer more access to a better shopping experience, through the use of technology tools.

-If your business is poised to take advantage of the rapidly increasing online shopping market then an ecommerce website will put you in the frontline, increasing your market exposure, efficiency of warehousing and sales systems
+If your business is poised to take advantage of the rapidly increasing online shopping market then an e-commerce website will put you on the frontline, increasing your market exposure, efficiency of warehousing, and sales systems

 Source – Bring, Mckinsey, Internet world stats, Nigeria ICT Report